Practice Points

 Patients

-The validation study sample consisted of 100 patients at baseline, of which 84 also participated at follow-up (TABLE S1, which is published in the online version of this article at IJMSC.org).
+The validation study sample consisted of 100 patients at baseline, of which 84 also participated at follow-up (Table S1; all supplemental is in the online version of this article at IJMSC.org).
 Out of the 84 patients at follow-up, 61 patients (73%) self-reported as female, 20 self-reported as male, and 3 did not specify their sex.
 Mean (SD) age was 38.3 (18.9) years and disease duration was 8.3 (7.6) years.
 The EDSS scores ranged from 0.0 to 6.5, with moderate mean (SD) EDSS disability of 2.7 (1.6).

 There were only small differences in demographic and clinical characteristics among participants between baseline and follow-up.
 The overall dropout rate at follow-up was 16%.
 Patients were mainly lost to follow-up due to a failure to present at a scheduled appointment (follow-up).
 The dropout analysis showed that the demographic and disease characteristics of dropouts did not differ significantly from those of the remainder of the sample.
 Descriptively, patients who dropped out were older, had a longer disease duration, and showed higher severity of MS.